Workplace Accident Lawyers McAllen

 • Internal bleeding

 In extreme cases, a death may occur.
-If your loved one died as a result of a work injury, you may be eligible for compensation.
+If your loved one died as a result of a work injury, you may be eligible for compensation by filing a wrongful death claim.

 Every Industry Has Risks

-Workplace injuries can occur in any type of work environment, no matter how safe or dangerous your field is typically perceived to be.
-Although the construction industry consistently reports some of the highest workplace injury rates in Texas and elsewhere, any injury in any industry deserves full compensation in accordance with the law.
+Workplace injuries can occur in any work environment, no matter how safe or dangerous your field is typically perceived to be.
+Although the construction industry consistently reports some of the highest workplace injury rates in Texas and elsewhere, any injury in any industry deserves full compensation under the law.

-In other words, a broken bone at an office job is no less serious than a comparable break that occurred at a construction site.
-The severity of your harm and the circumstances surrounding it carry the greatest importance in determining potential damages.
+In other words, a broken bone at an office job is no less severe than a comparable break that happened at a construction site.
+The severity of your harm and its circumstances are most important in determining potential damages.
+Let our personal injury attorneys explain the details to you by calling us at (956) 994-0565 today!

 Workers Comp in Texas

-In the state of Texas, employers aren’t required to purchase workers comp insurance, although it benefits them to do so in most cases.
-This is because a lack of liability coverage exposes an employer to legal entanglements that must be resolved through less desirable means, such as in court.
+In the state of Texas, employers aren’t required to purchase workers’ compensation insurance, although it benefits them to do so in most cases.
+A lack of liability coverage exposes an employer to legal entanglements that must be resolved through less desirable means, such as in court.

-However, all employers in Texas, regardless of the amount of coverage they provide, must report all injuries that occur in the workplace to the state’s Division of Workers’ Compensation.
+However, all employers in Texas, regardless of the amount of coverage they provide, must report all workplace injuries to the state’s Division of Workers’ Compensation.

-Fortunately, injured employees in McAllen are granted a number of rights, including the right to legal counsel, the right to proper medical care, the right to choose a doctor, the right to adequate compensation, and the right for claims to be kept confidential.
+Fortunately, injured employees in McAllen are granted several rights, including the right to legal counsel, the right to proper medical care, the right to choose a doctor, the right to adequate compensation, and the right to keep claims confidential.

 It’s important to note that, while there are relatively modest limits on the amount of workers comp an individual can receive, there are few limits on compensation for a personal injury case decided by a judge or jury.

-For this reason alone, it might be a wise move to pursue litigation if your injuries or losses are substantial.
-However, your injury claim will have to meet certain criteria to be viable.
+For this reason alone, it might be smart to pursue litigation if your injuries or losses are substantial.
+However, your injury claim must meet specific criteria to be viable.

 When Can a Personal Injury Claim Be Filed?

 It must first be made clear that not everyone is eligible to file a work injury claim.
-Those who are injured at work in Texas usually cannot sue their employers and must instead receive benefits through workers comp.
+Those injured at work in Texas usually cannot sue their employers and must receive benefits through workers comp.

 However, there are several exceptions to this rule.
 In general, you can file a personal injury claim for a work injury in McAllen if someone other than your employer is responsible for your workplace injury.
 The following are some examples of situations in which a third party might be liable for your injuries:

-• Defective Products – Any product that injures you at work might open the door to a defective product lawsuit.
-Manufacturers must create products that are safe for use, and they’re liable for injuries when they fail to do that.
+• Defective Products –Any product that injures you at work might open the door to a defective product lawsuit.
+Manufacturers must create safe products and are liable for injuries when they fail to do that.
 Workplace products that may injure employees include tools, electronics, and vehicles.

-• Toxic Substances – In several industries, McAllen workers work with various chemical substances as part of their everyday duties.
-If the manufacturer of one of those substances failed to maintain safety standards, and that substance poisoned or otherwise harmed you, you might be able to seek compensation from the manufacturer of the substance in question.
+• Toxic Substances –McAllen workers who handle various chemical substances in several industries as part of their everyday duties.
+Suppose the manufacturer of one of those substances failed to maintain safety standards, and that substance poisoned or otherwise harmed you.
+In that case, you might be able to seek compensation from the manufacturer of the substance in question.

-• Employer Acted Intentionally or Egregiously – If your employer failed to provide adequate safety equipment or even purposefully caused your workplace injury in McAllen, he or she might be found liable for your injuries and resulting damages.
+• Employer Acted Intentionally or Egregiously –If your employer failed to provide adequate safety equipment or even purposefully caused your workplace injury in McAllen, he or she might be liable for your injuries and resulting damages.

-• Employer Doesn’t Carry Workers Comp Insurance – Work comp insurance is meant to protect employers from financial liability when their employees are injured.
+• Employer Doesn’t Carry Workers Comp Insurance –Work comp insurance protects employers from financial liability when their employees are injured.
 When they don’t carry workers comp insurance, they open themselves up to personal injury lawsuits.

 Compensation

-Your ability to recover adequate compensation in a personal injury suit will hinge on how well you are able to demonstrate the impact of your injuries on your daily life.
+Your ability to recover adequate compensation in a personal injury suit will hinge on how well you can demonstrate the impact of your injuries on your daily life.

-Economic damages are generally limited to the actual financial losses you’ve incurred, while non-economic damages are usually uncapped and include any losses you’ve sustained that cannot be easily quantified into dollars and cents.
+Economic damages are generally limited to the actual financial losses you’ve incurred.
+In contrast, non-economic damages are usually uncapped and include any losses you’ve sustained that cannot be easily quantified into dollars and cents.

 If the circumstances of their injury warrant a personal injury claim, workplace accident victims will often be eligible for both economic and non-economic damages.